mikejac/node-red-contrib-google-smarthome/README.md

 You can invite other people into your smart home in the app by following [these steps](https://support.google.com/googlenest/answer/9155535?hl=en#zippy=%2Cinvite-members-to-a-home).

 Inviting people does not work in all cases.
-For example it won't work if you or the other person has a commercial Google Workspace account.
+For example, it won't work if you or the other person has a commercial Google Workspace account.
 If this is the case, you can share access to your smart home project like this:

 1. If you are currently using username/password authentication, switch to Google Sign-In by following the instructions